The Alternative Dispute Resolution Program

 The program was developed jointly by the Commission and the Committee on State Taxation (COST).
 Mediation, arbitration and combinations of the two are available under the Program's procedures.
 However, all of the procedures are purely voluntary and can be entered only through agreement of all parties.

 Additional information about the MTC's Alternative Dispute Resolution Program is available including a more detailed history and description of the Program, the Commission Bylaw on Voluntary Alternative Dispute Resolution, and a description of specific procedures for initiation and conduct of the process.
-For any other information, including application to serve as a qualified mediator or arbitrator under the auspices of the Program, please contact Shirley Sicilian at email@example.com, 785-312-9779.
+For any other information, including application to serve as a qualified mediator or arbitrator under the auspices of the Program, please contact the Multistate Tax Commission at email@example.com or 202-650-0300.